Top 10 Songs

 Year: 1994

-Probably the band that got me into music beyond pop songs.
-My dad had a VHS of their 1995 Live in London tour at Wembley Stadium - that tape is now worn down to the nub from repeated viewings.
-That performance of “Always” was simply epic, power ballad perfection captured on grainy video.
-Years later, I saw them live in Southampton in 2008, and when they saved “Always” for the encore, it was bliss.
+Probably the band that actually got me into music, beyond pop songs.
+My dad had a VHS of their 1995 Wembley show, and that tape was watched into the ground.
+That performance of ‘Always’ I must have seen fifty times.
+Years later I saw them live in Southampton in 2008, and when it came on as the encore, I was absolutely gone.

 Thunder Road